Strategies and initiatives

 Victoria's Automotive Transition Plan

-The Victorian Government has announced its $46.5 million Towards Future Industries: Victoria's Automotive Transition Plan, to assist businesses, workers and communities throughout regional Victoria affected by the closure of automotive manufacturing to meet the challenges ahead.
+The Victorian Government has provided more than $100 million of targeted assistance as part of Towards Future Industries: Victoria's Automotive Transition Plan, to assist businesses and workers affected by the closure of major car manufacturing in Victoria.

 Small business festival

-The Small business festival takes place annually each August, and comprises over 400 events, including workshops and seminars across metropolitan and regional Victoria provided through collaboration with industry groups, private organisations and agencies across three levels of government.
+The Small business festival takes place annually each August, and comprises more than 500 events including workshops and seminars across metropolitan and regional Victoria provided through collaboration with industry groups, private organisations and agencies across three levels of government.

 Trade and investment